-How we see history is therefore a matter of perspective and therefore the below timeline will always, to some extent be, a work in progress, reflecting the subtly changing perspectives and multiple contributors to both the historical records and the current interpretation of our history.
+How we see history is therefore a matter of perspective and so the timeline below will, to some extent, be a work in progress, reflecting the subtly changing perspectives and contributors to both historical records and current interpretations of our history.
 At Bristol Water we do not own our history but rather believe that our history is collectively owned by our customers, employees and community past, present and future.

-By the 15th Century a number of conduits or wooden pipes were functioning, such as St John's Pipe from near Berkley Square which still runs in Nelson Street; All Saints Pipe from Terrel Street, Kingsdown; Jacob Wells Pipes from Brandon Hill, supplying Bristol Cathedral and South of the city, Temple Pipe from Ravenswell, Totterdown and also Redcliffe Pipe from Ruge Well, Knowle.
+By the 15th century a number of conduits or wooden pipes were functioning, such as St John's Pipe from near Berkeley Square which still runs in Nelson Street; All Saints Pipe from Terrell Street, Kingsdown; Jacob Wells Pipes from Brandon Hill, supplying Bristol Cathedral and south of the city; Temple Pipe from Ravenswell, Totterdown; and Redcliffe Pipe from Ruge Well, Knowle.

+The founding of Bristol Waterworks Company.
 Population growth in Bristol was putting an increasing strain on the availability and accessibility of water sources to supply the city.
 Water pollution was rife and with the break-up of monastic institutions, many of the localised water systems fell into disrepair.
-Fear of the plague and indeed, fear of fire ( following the great fire of London, 1666) meant those that could afford to pay for a private, direct and uncontaminated water supply would be willing to pay for the privilege.
+Fear of the plague, and indeed fear of fire (following the great fire of London in 1666), meant those that could afford to pay for a private, direct and uncontaminated water supply would be willing to pay for the privilege.
 In response to this need, the idea of Bristol Waterworks Company was born.

 The Hanham Mills system was completed, although a series of financial and technical issues from the outset meant that supply was more often off than on.

-Nonetheless, despite appearing thwarted from the outset, a situation often compounded by the less-than-cooperative Bristol Corporation, the first Bristol Waterworks Company lasted until 1782; an 87-year history – a seemingly understated chapter given that the company was seemingly portrayed as doomed to fail from the outset.
-Ultimately driven to debt and bankruptcy by the “undeniable sense of public duty” (Frederick, 1993), the waterworks passed into the hands of the Bristol Corporation and the works laid dormant for the next three decades.
+Nonetheless, despite appearing thwarted from the outset, a situation often compounded by the less-than-cooperative Bristol Corporation, the first Bristol Waterworks Company lasted until 1782 – an 87-year history that is a seemingly understated chapter given that the company was portrayed as doomed to fail from the outset.
+Ultimately driven to debt and bankruptcy by the “undeniable sense of public duty” (Frederick, 1993), the waterworks passed into the hands of the Bristol Corporation and the works lay dormant for the next three decades.

-Subsequent more localised efforts across the city were made to seek a clean and reliable supply of water, although all were short lived.
+Subsequently, more localised efforts across the city were made to seek a clean and reliable supply of water, although all were short-lived.

 The Merchant Venturer’s Water Works was formed by businessmen who had identified a profitable market opportunity to supply the homes of Clifton village.
 The proposed undertaking resided on the wealthy Clifton clientele willing to pay for the service and the proximity to the Hotwell springs located beneath the cliffs upon which Clifton is perched, from which plentiful water could be drawn.

 The merchants put forward a parliamentary application to supply Clifton on this basis.
-Although, it was subsequently withdrawn due to a member of the opposition, who benefited from practical monopoly over the existing water supplies to Clifton, not taking kindly to the idea of new a new rival.
-The withdrawal was however only temporary, and with growing popularity amongst the residents of Clifton, the scheme was debated in parliament once more.
+However, it was subsequently withdrawn due to a member of the opposition, who benefited from a practical monopoly over the existing water supplies to Clifton, not taking kindly to the idea of a new rival.
+The withdrawal was only temporary, and with growing popularity among the residents of Clifton, the scheme was debated in parliament once more.

-Rumour circulated of a rival philanthropic organisation which sought to supply the entirety of the city of Bristol, residents rich and poor alike, by bringing in water from the Mendip Hills, several miles beyond the city boundary.
+Rumour circulated of a rival philanthropic organisation which sought to supply the entire city of Bristol, residents rich and poor alike, by bringing in water from the Mendip Hills, several miles beyond the city boundary.